rabee2050/esp32-kit/README.md

 - Charts: for monitoring sensors data.
 - LCD: you can send any data from Arduino to your mobile phone.
 - Terminal: you can send any data from mobile phone to your Arduino.
+- Connect more than one modules at the same time.
 - Super easy user interface.
 - Remember last status of the pins.
-- Change the mode of the pin (Output, PWM, SERVO or Input).
+- Change the mode of the pin (OUTPUT, PWM, SERVO or INPUT).
 - Automatic connect to Arduino.
 - Ability to rename the label of each pin.